wackzebber/zebracorn/test_holiday_functions/README.md

 ### Step 2

-Click the "Edit this file" button, shown in the screen shot below:
+Click the "Edit this file" button, shown in the screen shot below (on the right):

 ![](https://github.com/gabalafou/zebracorn/assets/317883/4fecb852-a390-43fd-ada9-30c9b14ffc08)